The ICL 7502 - The Cabinet

 The ICL 7502 was designed for unattended operation in an office environment, so it was small and quiet and could be housed in special, wood-veneered furniture with matching accessories for all system units e.g. VDU and 132-column matrix printer.
 The system housing had two levels, giving space for a second system or a floppy-disc unit, and was lined with dense acoustic foam to soak up the noise of cooling fans.
 All cabling was designed to enter the rear of the housing to maintain the smart and orderly facade.
 In the picture below, a telephone is included, but it is a con because there is no nearby modem!
 Note the 8-inch floppies for scale.

-The processor unit was about 16 inches square and 8 inches high, with a detachable cosmetic front grille with an internal dust filter and a hinged door 4 inches square which carried the operator controls, such as they were.
+The processor unit was about 17 inches square and 8 inches high, with a detachable cosmetic front grille with an internal dust filter and a hinged door 4 inches square which carried the operator controls, such as they were.
 Early versions had two rows of chromed lever switches on the door, while the later build had one row of switches and a 16-position rotary switch for selecting the system options at load time.
 Please note that the Edinburgh picture is of an early 7502/3 system, while above is a later 7502/5.
 A row of 4 LEDs gave a minimal diagnostic display, with adjacent LED indicators for PSU voltages.
 Lever switches were used to select modem control functions, and the leftmost, slightly larger than the others and with a flattened dolly, was biased to its centre position and labelled GEN RES for a complete system reset when lifted, and ACTIVATE when depressed.
 GEN RES would do what it said on the packet, but as it was the only way of controlling the destiny of the system, this caused entry to the ROM, wher the code that was executed was just a tight loop apart from one switch

 The ROTARY SWITCH communicated the user's startup options to the bootstrap loader contained in the ROM, selecting local or teleloading or diagnostic operation as follows (positions 11-15 undefined):